jackyscript/jackyscript/content/blog/hello.md

 It was more difficult than I expected, but I would like to share with you what I have found out.

-I created my first page, which is the page you are looking at, in the folder `content` as described in the `Nuxt Content` [documentation](https://content.nuxt.com/docs/getting-started/installation).
+I created my first page, which is the page you are looking at, in the directory `content` as described in the `Nuxt Content` [documentation](https://content.nuxt.com/docs/getting-started/installation).

 At the time of writing (May 2025), unfortunately, the documentation is lacking specific explanations or examples on how to integrate markdown files in an existing page structure beyond the usual index, i.e. the path at `/`, page examples.